VendavalSC/archbook/README.md

 station name get-networks
 station name connect SSID
 ```
-Ethernet should just work right away
+Ethernet should just work right away. \n
 Then write archinstall command, and choose your hour, partitions, hostname, username, password etc.
 Its important for you to choose desktop profile and i3wm and pipewire audio.
 I recommend using networkmanager as a manager for wifi.

 Press done and reboot your computer (IMPORTANT : Remove the instalation media.

 ## Ricing and configuring arch
-Ricing is a term that means to make your OS look good, we'll do it with my dotfiles for i3wm.
+Ricing is a term that means to make your OS look good, we'll do it with my dotfiles for i3wm. \n
 Install the following packages with:

 ```bash